glasstowerstudios/garrulo/CONTRIBUTING.md

 Contributing
 ================

 First and foremost, thank you for your interest in contributing to Garrulo!
-This is a small script, so there isn't a lot of work to do.
-That said, patches are accepted, so this just outlines our process for contributing.
+Patches are definitely accepted, so this just outlines our process for contributing.

 General Development Process
 ----------------